diatomzone/diatomzone.github.io/collections/_articles/coding/webtips.md

 ### jekyll (static site builder) is helpful

-jekyll introduces a hundred extra moving parts and takes me forever to figure out, but it makes things so much easier in the long run! some featured favorite features:
+jekyll introduces a hundred more moving parts and takes me forever to figure out, but it makes things so much easier in the long run! some featured favorite features:

 - write your page layouts/source codes once, then apply 'em anywhere you like
 - use LIQUID to harness the essentials of code: variables, for loops, and if statements